Vero: An Open RL Recipe for General Visual Reasoning: Introduction

-\model{} achieves state-of-the-art overall performance among 8B VLMs (Figure~\ref{fig:teaser}).
-Training on four different base models yields consistent improvements of +3.6 to +5.3 points averaged over 30 benchmarks. \modelQthreeT{}, trained from Qwen3-VL-8B-Thinking, outperforms Qwen3-VL-8B-Thinking on 24 of 30 benchmarks, with gains of +6.9 on CharXiv$_{Reason}$, and +5.8 on CountQA. \modelQthreeI{}, trained from Qwen3-VL-8B-Instruct, outperforms Qwen3-VL-8B-Thinking on 23 of 30 benchmarks. \modelMi{}, trained on MiMo-VL-7B-SFT~\citep{mimovl} with our open recipe, surpasses MiMo-VL-7B-RL, which starts from the same initial model but uses a proprietary RL recipe with non-public data.
+\model{} achieves strong overall performance across model families (Figure~\ref{fig:teaser}).
+Training on six different initial models yields consistent improvements, with gains of +2.9 to +5.4 points over five post-trained models, averaged over 30 benchmarks.
+Applied directly to the pretrained-only Qwen3.5-9B-Base, our recipe yields +12.9 points, reaching 73.0 overall, second only to \modelQthreefive{}, without any SFT or distillation warm start. \modelQthreefive{}, trained from Qwen35-9B, reaches 74.4 overall and improves over its initial model by +2.9, with gains on 25 of 30 benchmarks and all six category averages.
+Among 8B models, \modelQthreeI{} reaches 66.1 overall and outperforms Qwen3-VL-8B-Thinking by +3.8 overall and on 25 of 30 benchmarks, while \modelQthreeT{} improves over Qwen3-VL-8B-Thinking by +3.5 overall and on 22 of 30 benchmarks.
+Compared with distillation warm start baselines, \modelQtwofive{} exceeds OpenMMReasoner-7B by +5.6 overall despite OpenMMReasoner using a 874K example teacher distillation warm start.
 We release all data, code, and models to facilitate future research.